AUrdiales/mvc-node-server/README.md

 `bower install`

 And now we can start the server and use it as we want as a Model, View, Controller app.

+If you want I have this [demo](https://nodejs.org/es/ "demo") of the base app.